Welcome to My Homepage !!

 Abstract

-2. This study focuses on Mandarin trilinguals with advanced proficiency in third language (L3) Japanese, investigating their acquisition of Japanese word-initial voiceless stops and the relationship between their performance and their full-time equivalent (FTE) years of Japanese input.
-Thirty-one Mandarin trilinguals and 34 Japanese bilinguals completed a production experiment by producing Japanese words containing the target stops and a perception experiment by listening to Japanese stop continua with synthetic stimuli varying in VOT values.
-The results showed that the Mandarin trilinguals produced Japanese stops with significantly longer VOT values than the Japanese bilinguals and perceived Japanese stops with category boundaries occurring at significantly longer VOT values than the Japanese bilinguals.
-The performance of the Mandarin trilinguals revealed interference from the phonetic systems of both their native Mandarin and second language English.
-The correlation analysis between the Mandarin trilinguals' performance and their FTE indicated that longer FTE for trilinguals may not directly translate into target-like performance.
+2. This study explored the acquisition of Japanese word-initial voiceless stops by Mandarin trilinguals with advanced proficiency in their third language Japanese.
+The relationship between their full-time equivalent (FTE) years of Japanese input and their production and perception of these stops was also investigated.
+Mandarin trilinguals and Japanese bilinguals completed an experiment by producing Japanese words with the target stops and another experiment by listening to Japanese stop continua with synthetic stimuli varying in voice onset time (VOT) values.
+The results showed that the Mandarin trilinguals produced the target stops with longer VOT values than the Japanese bilinguals, and perceived the stop continua with category boundaries at longer VOT values than the bilinguals.
+The trilinguals’ production and perception skills revealed phonetic interference from both their native Mandarin and second language English.
+The correlation analysis between the trilinguals’ FTE and their mean VOT values and mean category boundaries indicated that longer FTE for trilinguals may not directly translate into target-like performance.

 Presentations